Tonyhaoyu/DH110-TonyXiong/heuristics/README.md

 ##### 10. Help and Documentation

-The website does offer a couple of Q&A sections, though not for all pages.
+The website does offer a couple of Frequently Asked Questions sections, though not for all pages.
 In addition, the "Stay Connected" button, which is one means to contact authorities, takes the users to a different site instead of the one for the Division of Boating and Ocean Recreation.
 This could cause the users to question the validity of their actions and is also not a intuitive design.
 The website also does not have a live-chat feature.
 (2)

 Recommendation: The website should have more Q&A sections, possibly for all the pages that might require user inquiries.
 For the "Stay Connected" page, the website should have it as a sub-page instead of a completely seperate site.
 Building a live-chat feature could also be helpful, since users could get a more prompt response to their questions.